SpongeBob vs. Tariffs: How the One Bag Life of a Mental Health Warrior Saved Bikini Bottom

 Patrick clutched his ice cream cone like it was gold.
 “Do… do they tariff sprinkles too?”

-Even Squidward looked mildly concerned (well, as concerned as Squidward ever looks).
+Even Squidward looked mildly concerned.
+(Well… as concerned as Squidward ever looks.)

 I walked up and tapped SpongeBob on the shoulder.
 “Hey, guys.
 What’s all the fuss?”

 “Bruce!”
 SpongeBob exclaimed, spinning around with his usual bounce.
 “We’re freaking out.
-Tariffs are going up, prices are going up, and it feels like everything’s going out of control!”
+Tariffs are going up, prices are going up — and it feels like everything’s going out of control!”

 I nodded.
 “Yep, that’s the world for you.
-But that’s why the Mental Health Warrior Program exists.”
+But that’s exactly why the Mental Health Warrior Program exists.”

-The Philosophy?
 Less Stuff, More Experiences.

-Sandy pulled it out and slapped it on the nearest bench.
+Sandy pulled it out and slapped it down on the nearest bench.
 “We’ve been going over the packing plan,” she explained.
 “What if we could fit everything we needed for happiness in just one bag?”

 I smiled.
 “That’s exactly the point.”

-When we shift our mindset away from possessions and toward experiences, we stop giving power to the uncontrollable—like tariffs—and reclaim control of our joy.
+When we shift our mindset away from possessions and toward experiences, we stop giving power to the uncontrollable — like tariffs — and reclaim control of our joy.

-“Okay, okay,” SpongeBob said, bouncing with excitement.
-“But how do we actually use this book right now?”
 “Glad you asked,” I replied, pulling out a napkin and a pen.
-“Let me show you three tools that’ll help you shift your mindset—and your happiness—into gear!”
+“Let me show you three tools that’ll help you shift your mindset — and your happiness — into gear.”

-TOOL 1: The “Swap Worry for Wonder” Shift
+Tool 1: The “Swap Worry for Wonder” Shift

-When we focus on things we can’t control—like government policies, shipping fees, or jellyfish sting taxes—we spiral.
-But if we flip the script and ask, “What simple experience can I enjoy right now?”—we shift our brain out of anxiety and into enjoyment of the present day.
+But if we flip the script and ask, “What simple experience can I enjoy right now?” we shift our brain out of anxiety and into the enjoyment of the present moment.

 SpongeBob’s eyes lit up.
 “So… I could take Gary for a walk instead of panicking about spatula tariffs?”

 “Exactly,” I said.
 “Worry is loud, but wonder?
 Wonder puts your feet back on the ground and your mind back in the moment.”
+The rest of the crew jumped in with their own ideas:

-TOOL 2: The “Experience Over Expense” Filter
+Tool 2: The “Experience Over Expense” Filter

-This one’s simple—and powerful.
+This one’s simple — and powerful.
 When something feels financially out of reach (vacations, concerts, or gold-plated jellyfish nets), ask yourself: “What experience can I create that brings joy for under $5?”

 Then go do that.
-The goal isn’t to cheap out on life—it’s to remind yourself that real joy is often simple, meaningful, and ridiculously affordable.
+The goal isn’t to cheap out on life — it’s to remind yourself that real joy is often simple, meaningful, and ridiculously affordable.

-Patrick gasped.
+⭐ Patrick gasped.
 “I could throw a plankton-sized pool party with a sponge cake and call it a day!”

-Squidward rolled his eyes, arms crossed.
+🦑 Squidward rolled his eyes, arms crossed.
 “Joy for under $5?
 Please.”
-But I caught it—a faint smile tugging at the corner of his mouth.
+But I caught it — a faint smile tugging at the corner of his mouth.
 Even he was starting to believe it!

-TOOL 3: The “Share the Experience, Double the Joy” Strategy
+Tool 3: The “Share the Experience, Double the Joy” Strategy

-Here’s a warrior truth: When you share an experience, you don’t lose half the joy—you double it.
+Here’s a Warrior truth: when you share an experience, you don’t lose half the joy — you double it.
 And the best part?
-There are zero tariffs on laughter, stories, or quality time.
+There are zero tariffs on laughter, stories or quality time.
 Take that, international shipping fees!

 They replied with one word: “YES.”

-SpongeBob’s Idea:
+SpongeBob’s Takeaway:

 Patrick gasped.
 “Can I bring my memory of that time I found a jellyfish shaped like a sandwich?”
-“You already told us six times,” Squidward sighed, “but fine.”

-And just like that, they were brainstorming potlucks, story swaps, and “tariff-free talent shows.”
+And just like that, they were brainstorming potlucks, story swaps and “tariff-free talent shows.”

-Sandy slapped the book shut and declared, “We’re all-in on the “One Bag Life of a Mental Health Warrior”.
-Less stuff, more experiences, and way less anxiety about the stuff we can’t control.”
+Sandy slapped the book shut and declared, “We’re all-in on One Bag Life of a Mental Health Warrior: Less Stuff, More Experiences!
+And way less anxiety about the things we can’t control.”

 “Like tariffs,” added Patrick, stuffing the book back in his bag.

-You can’t control everything, but you can control what goes in your One Bag — Prioritize values, not stuff.
+💼 Lesson 1: You can’t control everything — but you can control what goes in your One Bag.🌊 Lesson 2: Happiness doesn’t have to cost much — or anything at all.

 Bruce Schutter